pdm-project/pdm/docs/docs/plugin.md

         print(f"Hello, {name}")
 ```

-First, let's create a new `HelloCommand` class inherting from `pdm.cli.commands.base.BaseCommand`.
+First, let's create a new `HelloCommand` class inheriting from `pdm.cli.commands.base.BaseCommand`.
 It has two major functions:

 - `add_arguments()` to manipulate the argument parser passed as the only argument,
   where you can add additional command line arguments to it